Combined BS/MS in Computer Science and Engineering

 There are several steps involved:

-- E-mail Dr. Nikki Strader (firstname.lastname@example.org) to set up an appointment to discuss your plans, to check eligibility, and to decide which semester should be your "double-count" semester.
+- E-mail the Computer Science Undergrad Advising Office (email@example.com) to set up an appointment to discuss your plans, to check eligibility, and to decide which semester should be your "double-count" semester.

-- If you are eligible, apply for admission to the CSE graduate program by filing the OSU Graduate School admission application and the Combined Degree program form (in that order) by the established deadlines:
+- If you are eligible, apply for admission to the CSE graduate program by filing, in order, the OSU Graduate School admission application, the Combined Degree program form, and a schedule projection provided by the undergraduate advisor and approved by both a CS undergraduate advisor and a CSE graduate program representative, by the established deadlines:

 --Autumn Semester: Jan 31 prior